Crypto.com gets UK regulatory approval

 LONDON, Aug 17 (Reuters) - Singapore-based cryptocurrency platform Crypto.com has registered with Britain's financial services regulator, the company said in a statement on Wednesday.

-Crypto.com joined the Financial Conduct Authority's (FCA) register, which means it has approval to offer crypto asset services and products to customers in the United Kingdom.
+Joining the Financial Conduct Authority's (FCA) register means that Crypto.com has approval to offer crypto asset services and products to customers in the United Kingdom in compliance with anti-money laundering and "terrorist" financing rules.

-The UK is a "strategically important market for us", said Crypto.com CEO Kris Marszalek, citing an increase in crypto adoption in the country and the government's agenda to make Britain a hub for crypto assets.
+The United Kingdom is a "strategically important market for us", said Crypto.com CEO Kris Marszalek, citing an increase in crypto adoption in the country and the government's agenda to make Britain a hub for crypto assets.

-As authorities around the world are grappling with how to regulate the crypto sector, firms are racing to gain registration status with financial watchdogs.
+As authorities around the world are grappling with how to regulate the crypto sector, firms are racing to register with financial watchdogs.

+Cryptocurrencies are not regulated in the United Kingdom and there is no compensation for consumers who lose their digital assets.

 The FCA has previously faced a backlash in the crypto sector after turning down registration applications from scores of crypto companies.